dev7a/custom-collector-extension-layers/README.md

         - lambdacomponents.exporter.myexporter
     ```
     If `base` is specified, the `buildtags` from the base distribution are automatically included.
 The final set of tags will be the unique combination of the base tags and the tags listed directly under `buildtags` for the current distribution.
-4.  **(Optional but Recommended for UI)** Manually edit `.github/workflows/publish-custom-layer-collector.yml` and add your new distribution name (`my-custom-dist`) to the `options` list under `on.workflow_dispatch.inputs.distribution`.
+4. Manually edit `.github/workflows/publish-custom-layer-collector.yml` and add your new distribution name (`my-custom-dist`) to the `options` list under `on.workflow_dispatch.inputs.distribution`.
 This makes it selectable in the GitHub Actions UI dropdown.
 5. Update the "Available Distributions" list and the "Understanding Distributions" table in this README.md to include your new distribution preset.

 See `docs/distribution-management.md` for more details on the refactored distribution management approach.